-In 1910, a British newspaper mogul, played by the inimitably Robert Morley (The African Queen), offers a small fortune to the winner of a flying race from London to Paris.
+In 1910, a British newspaper mogul, played by the inimitably Robert Morley (The African Queen and Who Is Killing the Great Chefs of Europe?), offers a small fortune to the winner of a flying race from London to Paris.

 Reaction & Thoughts: